 - nausea, vomiting, and dizziness

-If you or another person experiences these symptoms, it is vital to call 911 immediately for emergency medical help.
+If anyone experiences these symptoms, it is crucial to call 911 immediately or otherwise request emergency medical care.

 In the past, CHDs were usually fatal, but medical advances over the last

 Doctors now expect that around